Are You Sexcessful

 Sexual Satisfaction for You and Your Partner(s)

-Did you know that our bodies thrive on the chemicals released during organism?
+Did you know that our bodies thrive on the chemicals released during orgasm?
 Sex is a healthy activity.
-And there is more to sexual satisfaction than physical contact.
-People are turned-on not only by physical features and abilities, but also by personality characteristics.
+There is more to sexual satisfaction than physical contact.
+People are turned on not only by physical features and abilities, but also by personality characteristics.
 It is important to know what your specific turn-ons and turn-offs are for both physical attributes and personality traits.
 Take some time to reflect what yours are and be sure to communicate them to your partner(s).
 Another great way to improve sexual pleasure is with condom-safe lubricant.
 Wetter is better!
 Lubrication can increase sexual pleasure for both men and women.

 How You Can Have Fun and Practice Safer Sex